 There are several simple steps to help get your Shopping Cart and Payment Gateway set up on your WordPress website.
 All you need is a Shopping Cart Plugin and a Payment Gateway to aid your customers at checkout.
 The steps are listed below:

-Sign in to your Admin Panel and under Plugins click on Add New.
+Sign in to your Admin Panel

 - You will be presented with a search option where you can search for Shopping Carts at which point WooCommerce should appear as a top result.
 You can install it from here.

 - The Shopping Cart Plugin will be downloaded automatically, and then once installed you can activate it by clicking a button.